 In Bali, I worked on an early stage blockchain project.
 My mentor was in Singapore.
 She’s a business consultant focusing on blockchain and blockchain startups.
-Even though most of my work is done remotely, we communicated nearly every day.
+I worked remotely and we communicated pretty much every day.

-I was compiling research about different coins that were available.
+I was compiling research about different coins.
 Then I focused specifically on social impact coins that help with things like proper supply management.
 I’m interested in finding ways to hold business accountable for the pollution they create, so this was ideal.

 My project taught me a new element of social justice, which was super cool.
 This experience gave me a whole new way of looking at technology.
 Instead of it just being used for financial means, blockchain technology can help with things like giving identity to people, it can also be used to generate credit scores and even to track diamonds to ensure there’s no exploitation across the supply chain.